rujulzalte/Tic_Tac_Toe/README.md

 To run the game you would be needing [**Python3**](https://www.python.org/downloads/)

-	- Version 3.6.x and greater
+	* Version 3.6.x and greater
-	- Version 3.7.x and greater
-	- Version 3.8.x and greater

 ## Instructions